The Complex Commercial Litigation Law Review: United Kingdom - England & Wales

-This decision is seen by many commentators as a move away from the more 'purposive' approach set out (primarily by Lord Hoffmann) in previous Supreme Court (and House of Lords) decisions.
-Although two Supreme Court decisions in 2017 suggest that all of these cases 'were saying the same thing' in relation to contractual interpretation, and though there has never been an entirely literal or purposive approach to contractual interpretation, there is now a greater emphasis at present on the primacy of the language used by the parties in their agreement and consideration of the contract as whole.
+This decision is seen by many commentators as a move away from the more 'purposive' approach set out (primarily by Lord Hoffmann) in previous Supreme Court (and House of Lords) decisions.20 Although two Supreme Court decisions in 201721 suggest that all of these cases 'were saying the same thing' in relation to contractual interpretation, and although there has never been an entirely literal or purposive approach to contractual interpretation taken by the courts, there is a greater emphasis at present on the primacy of the language used by the parties in their agreement and consideration of the contract as whole.22

 The modern approach is to ascertain the meaning of the words used by applying an objective and contextual approach.
 One must ask what the term, viewed in the light of the whole contract, would mean to a reasonable person having all the relevant background knowledge reasonably available to the parties at the time the contract was made (excluding the previous negotiations of the parties and their declarations of subjective intent).
 Business common sense and the purpose of the term (which appear to be very similar ideas) may also be relevant.
 But the words used by the parties are of primary importance so that one must be careful to avoid placing too much weight on business common sense or purpose at the expense of the words used; and one must be astute not to rewrite the contract so as to protect one of the parties from having entered into a bad bargain.

-The courts have established that in order to determine the relevant context of the contract, the wider context (outside of the contractual document itself) is admissible and typically ruled that they will adopt a broad test for establishing the admissible background.
-A recent ruling provided clarification that the 'background' to a contract includes 'knowledge of the genesis of the transaction, the background, the context and the market in which the parties are operating'.
+The courts have established that in order to determine the relevant context of the contract, the wider context (outside of the contractual document itself) is admissible, and they have typically ruled that they will adopt a broad test for establishing the admissible background.
+A recent ruling provided clarification that the 'background' to a contract includes 'knowledge of the genesis of the transaction, the background, the context and the market in which the parties are operating'.24

 Other important points to note regarding the courts' approach to contractual interpretation include the following:

-- the courts will endeavour to interpret the contract in cases of ambiguity in a way that ensures the validity of the contract rather than rendering the contract ineffective or uncertain;
+- in cases of ambiguity, the courts will endeavour to interpret the contract in a way that ensures the validity of the contract rather than rendering the contract ineffective or uncertain;25

-- the courts will strictly interpret contractual provisions that seek to limit rights or remedies, or exclude liability, which arise by operation of law; and
+- the courts will strictly interpret contractual provisions that seek to limit rights or remedies, or exclude liability, which arise by operation of law;26 and

-- where a clause has been drafted by a party for its own benefit, it will be construed in favour of the other party (the contra proferentem rule).
+- where a clause has been drafted by a party for its own benefit, it will be construed in favour of the other party (the contra proferentem rule).27

-Finally, the Supreme Court recently found that it was not appropriate for the courts or anyone else to use hindsight to assess whether a contractual provision made good commercial sense or was inconveniently inflexible.
+The Supreme Court recently found that it was not appropriate for the courts or anyone else to use hindsight to assess whether a contractual provision made good commercial sense or was inconveniently inflexible.28

 - it is necessary to give the contract commercial or practical coherence;